Lady Warren (1804 ship): Naval career

-lighters, and other craft, to save the stores, guns, etc. from the 74-gun Venerable, which wrecked there on 24 November when the fleet was turning out of the bay.
+lighters, and other craft, to save the stores, guns, etc. from the 74-gun Venerable, which wrecked there on 24 November, when the fleet was turning out of the bay.

 The next year, 1806, was apparently much less productive of captures.
-In May Lady Warren detained and sent into Plymouth the Industry, of Lubeck, Lumble, master, which had been sailing from Bordeaux.
+In May Lady Warren detained and sent into Plymouth Industry, of Lubeck, Lumble, master, which had been sailing from Bordeaux.

 Fate

 After Lady Warren's contract with the Royal Navy ended she acquired a letter of marque on 16 June 1807.
 Her captain was George Kingsbury.
-He sailed her to Santo Domingo but on her return voyage to London she was lost on 28 November on the Caicos Islands.
+He sailed her to Santo Domingo but on her return voyage to London she was lost on 28 November, on the Caicos Islands.
 The people on board were saved and taken to the United States.